libts/tslib/CONTRIBUTING.md

   * `LT_REVISION` - increment if anything changed. but if `LT_CURRENT` was incremented, set to 0!
   * `LT_AGE` - increment **only if `LT_CURRENT` was incremented** and these **API changes are backwards compatible** (should always be the case, so it should match `LT_CURRENT`)

-* create a new release/X.X branch remotely and switch to it locally
-* `./release -v X.X`
+* do __not__ commit the version change! run `./release -v X.X`
-* `git push origin release/X.X --tags`
+* `git push origin master --tags`
 * create a github release off the signed tag by adding
   * release notes from the NEWS file
   * 3 times: tarball, asc signature and sha256sum files
 * publish and inform distributors
 * when the backup [gitlab repository](https://gitlab.com/tslib/tslib) pulled the release tag in, add the tarballs and release notes there.
 * celebrate!

+sidenote: up until 1.7 we kept the habit of adding generated files to a release branch that is never used again.
+Those branches exist.
+We can't do anything about it.
+We won't create new ones anymore though!

 ### specifications relevant to tslib